scrtlabs/marketplace/docs/source/data-providers.rst

     Please unlock your wallet account to authorize signature.

     Signature authorized.
-    New data source: Test successfully registered to publisher address: 0x627306090abab3a6e1400e9345bc60c78a8bef57
+    New data set: Test successfully registered to publisher address: 0x627306090abab3a6e1400e9345bc60c78a8bef57

 Publishing Historical Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-To upload data in an registered data source, use the `catalyst publish-data`
+To upload data in an registered data set, use the `catalyst publish-data`
 command::

     $ catalyst publish-data --data-source=Test --datadir=~/test-data/